Skip to content

 --jsonnoPrint a structured JSON envelope with the message as data

-• Default — prints a compact header (from / to / subject / date) followed by the message body.
+• Default — prints a compact header (from / to / subject / date, plus Cc / Bcc when present) followed by the message body.
 If the message has no plain-text part, the body is automatically converted from its HTML content.

 • --raw — prints the full raw message source as received from the server.